yuchingho/University/4) UWS Honours Year/1) Semester One - Serious Games/Assessment/README.md

-Nutrition Blocks is a Serious Game inspired by “Breakout” developed to teach players about nutrition.
+Made in 2018, Nutrition Blocks is a Serious Game inspired by “Breakout” developed to teach players about nutrition.

 The game is endless, competing to get the highest score.
 There is a percentage-based spawning system that changes in each milestone of difficulty.
 In the Beginner Difficulty, the default white blocks have a 90% chance of appearing, and drops down 20% every time the difficulty changes from Easy, Medium, to Hard, and each block has its own spawn chance.
 The Game Design Document goes into more detail.